 11. Online Signature Included

 Being successful implies keeping up with the trends.
 Innovations are meant for making various processes easier, saving time, boosting efficiency.
-These very same goals any business strives to achieve it to rank high in the business competition.
+These very same goals any business strives to achieve to rank high in the business competition.

 So make the best use of digital transformation and maximize the chances of success right now by implementing electronic signatures.

-- E-signatures provides your document’s high security with strong encryption algorithm.
+- E-signatures provide your document’s high security with a strong encryption algorithm.

 - E-signatures save prospects time.

-- It makes the overall signing procedure much more convenient to them
+- It makes the overall signing procedure much more convenient for them

 When buyers arrive at the end of your proposal, they should feel that what you are offering can solve their problem, minimize the pain and ultimately increase their revenue.

-This checklist will help you stay focused and overcome all the challenges of proposal creation and writing but it’ll also help you create a winning business proposal.
+This business proposal checklist will not only help you stay focused and overcome all the challenges of proposal creation and writing but it’ll also help you create a winning business proposal.
 Every time you schedule a sales call run through the list beforehand and make sure you are all prepared.